-

 The Pine Beach Request

 Nevertheless, the Tillamook County Board of Commissioners approved the Exception, on the flimsy grounds that wave runup and ocean flooding had worsened in the area since 1994; and that since up to 90% of the littoral cell is eligible for protective structures (though very little is actually armored), there are no natural beach structures to be protected from hardening!
 Worst of all, even as three conservation organizations (including ORCA) filed appeals of the decision with the Land Use Board of Appeals, the applicants decided to put in the riprap immediately.
 They ripped out all the trees and installed the full amount of riprap allowed under the Tillamook County permit.
-If LUBA overturns the permit, the applicants will likely have to remove the entire riprap structure they so hurriedly put in place.

 The Future of Goal 18